View SSL Certificates

 Click Choose File and select the renewed .csr file.

-From the service’s menu icon on the SSL Certificates home page, select Activate Renewed Certificate .A Confirm Activate Renewed Certificate window appears.
+From the service’s menu icon for the renewed certificate (with status Provisioned) on the SSL Certificates home page, select Activate Renewed Certificate .A Confirm Activate Renewed Certificate window appears.

 Click Activate.
 An Information window appears confirming the certificate was successfully activated.